African Americans in the Vietnam War

-Military Nurses in Vietnam
+Military Nurses in the Vietnam War

 Whether stationed with training units, in hospitals, on planes, or aboard ships, in the Pacific Theater or the United States, military nurses served with distinction throughout the Vietnam War caring for U.S. military personnel, Allied troops, and civilians.